kaleidawave/ezno/checker/specification/specification.md

 const x: (a: string) => number = a => a.to;
 ```

-- No property 'to' on string
+- No property 'to' on string.

 #### Expected argument from parameter declaration